iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/02-pre-coding-tips.md

 This DOCTYPE make modern browsers render in Standards Mode and older ones in Almost Standards Mode (which is the maximum they can do).

 Note, that the modern rendering mode is not just an HTML issue.
-There are javascript properties which also depend on the rendering mode, especially CSS-box and positioning-related.
+There are JavaScript properties which also depend on the rendering mode, especially CSS-box and positioning-related.

 Also, styles can be applied differently, for example Internet Explorer 7+ in standards-compliant mode (strict !DOCTYPE), can apply the `:hover` pseudo-class to any element (as it should), while in a non-strict mode it can only apply :hover to links.